 Our lives begin to end the day we become silent about things that matter.— Martin Luther King Jr.

-Not speaking up.
 Remember in school---high school or college---when your teachers and instructors would include class participation in your final grade?
-Even if it was just 5% of your overall grade at the end of the semester, getting a 5% boost could mean the difference between getting an average GPA or being nudge up to an above average GPA.
+Even if it was just 5% of your overall grade at the end of the semester, getting a 5% boost could mean the difference between getting an average GPA or being nudged up to an above-average GPA.
 Well, in the school of life, participation at work is just as important to your career as it was when you were in college.

-If you are afraid of speaking up at work because you’re afraid you might create a conflict with a co-worker read How To Deal with Conflict in the workplace.
+If you are afraid of speaking up at work because you’re afraid you might create a conflict with a co-worker, you can read articles or a book about how to deal with conflict in the workplace.
 That way, instead of trying to avoid conflict all the time you can speak up confidently knowing that if you do inadvertently upset someone, you’ll have the skills to resolve the conflict.

 We are prepared for insults, but compliments leave us baffled.— Mason Cooley